riddleme/capstone-python/project.md

 - `plot-forecast.py`
 - `interp-forecast.py`

 You may need to learn how to process certain kinds of data.
 For instance, how do you retrieve `stdin` standard input data from inside of a script?
 You can look in `plot-forecast.py` to get an idea of how that should work.
-You can retrieve data from a remote source using `requests` (several other libraries support this as well, but we think `requests` is the easiest one to use).
+You can retrieve data from a remote source using [`requests`](https://2.python-requests.org/en/master/) (several other libraries support this as well, but we think `requests` is the easiest one to use).
+The `get` function returns an object with a `text` attribute containing the retrieved data in HTML format.

 ### `grab-stations.py`